bassclarinetl2/TH3D-Unified-U1.R2/README.md

-**This firmware is maintained by TH3D.
+**This firmware fork is not maintained by TH3D.
+The firmware upon which it is based, is.
 The goal is an easy to use firmware for 3D printers that we have added support for.**

 ----------